-Loss on debt extinguishment.
-We recorded a \$21.5 million net loss on debt extinguishment during thethree months ended March 31, 2018, primarily due to settlement of financing obligations as a result of our SK2 land and building purchase.
-During the three months ended March 31, 2017, we recorded a \$3.5 million loss on debt extinguishment as a result of the settlement of financing obligations as a result of our RJ2 land and building purchase.
+Gain (Loss) on debt extinguishment.
+We did not record a significant loss on debt extinguishment during the three months ended March 31, 2019.
+We recorded a \$21.5 million loss on debt extinguishment during the three months ended March 31, 2018 primarily due to settlement of financing obligations as a result of our SK2 land and building purchase.

 Income Taxes.
 We operate as a REIT for federal income tax purposes.
 As a REIT, we are generally not subject to federal income taxes on our taxable income distributed to stockholders.
-We intend to distribute or have distributed the entire taxable income generated by the operations of our REIT and QRSs for the tax years ended December 31, 2018 and 2017, respectively.
-As such, other than built-in-gains recognized and withholding taxes, no provision for U.S. income taxes for the REIT and QRSs has been included in the accompanying consolidated financial statements for the three months ended March 31, 2018 and 2017.
+We intend to distribute or have distributed the entire taxable income generated by the operations of our REIT and QRSs for the tax years ended December 31, 2019 and 2018, respectively.
+As such, other than built-in-gains recognized and withholding taxes, no provision for U.S. income taxes for the REIT and QRSs has been included in the accompanying condensed consolidated financial statements for the three months ended March 31, 2019 and 2018.

 We have made TRS elections for some of our subsidiaries in and outside the U.S. In general, a TRS may provide services that may otherwise be considered impermissible for REITs to provide and may hold assets that may not be REIT compliant.
-U.S. income taxes for the TRS entities located in the U.S. and foreign income taxes for our foreign operations regardless of whether the foreign operations are operated as QRSs or TRSs have been accrued, as necessary, for the three months ended March 31, 2018 and 2017.
+U.S. income taxes for the TRS entities located in the U.S. and foreign income taxes for our foreign operations regardless of whether the foreign operations are operated as QRSs or TRSs have been accrued, as necessary, for the three months ended March 31, 2019 and 2018.

-For the three months ended March 31, 2018 and 2017, we recorded \$16.8 million and \$13.4 million of income tax expense, respectively.
-Our effective tax rates were 21.0% and 24.2%, respectively, for the three months ended March 31, 2018 and 2017.
+For the three months ended March 31, 2019 and 2018, we recorded \$42.6 million and \$16.8 million of income tax expense, respectively.
+Our effective tax rates were 26.6% and 21.0%, respectively, for the three months ended March 31, 2019 and 2018.

 Adjusted EBITDA.
 Adjusted EBITDA is a key factor in how we assess the operating performance of our segments and develop regional growth strategies such as IBX data center expansion decisions.
-We define adjusted EBITDA as income or loss from operations plus depreciation, amortization, accretion, stock-based compensation expense, restructuring charges, impairment charges, acquisition costs and gain on asset sales.
+We define adjusted EBITDA as income or loss from operations excluding depreciation, amortization, accretion, stock-based compensation expense, restructuring charges, impairment charges, acquisition costs and gain on asset sales.
 See "Non-GAAP Financial Measures" below for more information about adjusted EBITDA and a reconciliation of adjusted EBITDA to income or loss from operations.
-Our adjusted EBITDA for the three months ended March 31, 2018 and 2017 was split among the following geographic regions (dollars in thousands):
+Our adjusted EBITDA for the three months ended March 31, 2019 and 2018 was split among the following geographic regions (dollars in thousands):

 Three Months E % Change

-2018 % 2017 % Actual Constant Currency
+2019 % 2018 % Actual Constant Currency

-Americas \$ 291,549 50% \$ 198,619 47% 47% 47%
+Americas \$ 307,838 47% \$ 291,549 50% 6% 7 %

-EMEA 166,178 29% 129,554 30% 28% 11%
+EMEA 199,072 30% 166,178 29% 20% 29%

-Asia-Pacific 121,788 21% 99,401 23% 23% 17%
+Asia-Pacific 153,245 23% 121,788 21% 26% 30%

-Total \$ 579,515 100% \$ 427,574 100% 36% 29%
+Total \$ 660,155 100% \$ 579,515 100% 14% 18%

 Americas Adjusted EBITDA.
-The increase in our Americas adjusted EBITDA was primarily due to the Verizon Data Center Acquisition and higher revenues as a result of our IBX data center expansion activity and organic growth as described above.
-The impact of foreign currency fluctuations on our Americas adjusted EBITDA for the three months ended March 31, 2018 was not significant when compared to average exchange rates of thethree months ended March 31, 2017.
+The increase in our Americas adjusted EBITDA was primarily due to the Infomart Dallas Acquisition, higher revenues as a result of our IBX data center expansion activity and organic growth as described above.
+The impact of foreign currency fluctuations on our Americas adjusted EBITDA for the three months ended March 31, 2019 was not significant when compared to average exchange rates of thethree months ended March 31, 2018.